Best Practice

 Build trust and ensure confidentiality

-Trust is paramount in snowball sampling, particularly when dealing with sensitive subjects or hard-to-reach populations.
+Trust is an important requirement for snowball sampling, particularly when dealing with sensitive subjects or hard-to-reach populations.
 Researchers must establish a rapport with participants, emphasizing the confidentiality of their responses and the significance of their contribution.
 Clear communication about the study's goals and the protection of participants' information encourages cooperation and facilitates the referral process.

 Recognize data saturation